-Emotions are like a hammer: you can smash windows with them, or you can build houses.
-You are here because you are an emotional being, and perhaps you are realizing that your emotions are in control and you do not know how to read them or trust them, which creates ineffective, even chaotic patterns in your life and relationships.
-Emotions and behaviors are different things, and maybe through the caustic effects of invalidation the distinction is not yet entirely clear to you, causing you to act on your emotions impulsively.
-Maybe you are here because you want to learn how to understand and sit with your emotions without acting on them until you are ready, sure of what these emotions are trying to convey.
+Perhaps you are considering therapy because you realize that you don't trust yourself or your emotions, which can create ineffective, even chaotic patterns in your life and relationships.
+Emotions and behaviors are different things, and maybe through the caustic effects of invalidation (people telling you over and over that what you are experiencing isn't the right way to feel) the distinction is not yet clear to you.
+Maybe you are here because you want to learn how to understand and sit with your emotions without acting on them until you are ready to do so.

 Therapy is a journey, an experience that can bring peace and relief, understanding, change, awareness, and growth to your life.
 Therapy can deepen your sense of being alive and enrich your relationships.
 You might want to explore your feelings of grief and sadness so as to heal recent or past wounds, or to discover new tools for coping with such emotional pain.
 You might want to awaken passion in you and your relationships, or maybe it is time for you to try something you have always been afraid to try, or to confront a fear or bring resolve to an ending as you welcome or seek a new beginning.

-All the same, you are here and you have taken the first step, and I am glad you are here.
+No matter what brings you, you are here and you have taken the first step.

 What exactly is therapy like?